awslabs/aws-sdk-swift/reference/0.x/AWSPersonalizeEvents/PersonalizeEventsClientProtocol.md

 # PersonalizeEventsClientProtocol

 Amazon Personalize can consume real-time user event data, such as stream or click data, and use it for model training either alone or combined with historical data.
-For more information see
+For more information see [Recording Events](https://docs.aws.amazon.com/personalize/latest/dg/recording-events.html).
-<a href="https:​//docs.aws.amazon.com/personalize/latest/dg/recording-events.html">Recording Events.

 ``` swift
 public protocol PersonalizeEventsClientProtocol